Korean literature: Korean Literature during Japanese rule

 During the period of Japanese imperial rule (1910–1945), Japanese literature had deep connections with the establishment of modern literature in Korea due to some of the founders of modern literature in Korea having come from Korean students who had studied in Japan during the Meiji period.
 Their representatives are Choi Nam-seon and Yi Gwangsu.
 Many expressions of the late Joseon period, with their focus on self-reliance and independence, were no longer possible.
 Ernest Bethell's Taehan Maeil Shinbo (大韓每日申報) provided for Korean writers a brief opportunity of artistic expression free from censorship, from July 1904 till May 1909, but after control of the paper was seized by the Government-General uncensored Korean publishing became impossible.

 Lee In-jik's New Novel: Bloody Tears, which was published in 1906 in Mansebo, later became a universal name for "New Novel".
 "New novel" refers to the works created for about 10 years before 1917.
 "New Novel" generally involved realistic problems as sanctions.
 Accordingly, it dealt with topics related to self-reliance, freedom of association, the promotion of new education, enlightenment, and the destruction of tradition and superstition, and the act of salvation of enlightenment.

 With the Samil Movement in 1919 came a new form of Korean literature.
 Many writers exhibited a more positive attitude, trying to cope with the national situation at the time.
 Literature focused on self-discovery, and increasingly on concrete reality.
 Artistic endeavors were supported by new nationalist newspapers.

-In 1919 Kim Tong-in and Kim Hyok founded a literary magazine, Changjo (창조 Creation) marking the starting point of contemporary Korean literature.
-The magazine was followed in 1920 by GaeByeok, and Pyeho (폐허 廢墟 The Ruins, Hwang Song-u and Yom Sang-sop); in 1921 Changmichon; in 1922 Baekcho (백조 White Tide, Yi Sang-hwa and Hyon Chin-gon); and in 1923 Geumsong (금성 Gold Star, of Yi Chang-hui and Yang Chu-dong).
+In 1919, Kim Tong-in and Kim Hyok founded a literary magazine, Changjo (창조 Creation) marking the starting point of contemporary Korean literature.This magazine and the magazines that followed after during the 1920s and 1930s were called Donginji (동인지 (同人志)), and it was a literary tradition influenced by the Doujin tradition in Japan, which reflected the initial founders' background as korean students in Tokyo.
+The magazine Changjo was followed in 1920 by GaeByeok, and Pyeho (폐허 廢墟 The Ruins, Hwang Song-u and Yom Sang-sop); in 1921 Changmichon; in 1922 Baekcho (백조 White Tide, Yi Sang-hwa and Hyon Chin-gon); and in 1923 Geumsong (금성 Gold Star, of Yi Chang-hui and Yang Chu-dong).
 The literary magazines which appeared during the 1920s and 1930s laid the basis for the future development of modern Korean literature.
 Almost all of these magazines were ordered to discontinue publication in the 1940s as the Japanese tightened their grip with the spread of their aggressive war to the Pacific and all of Southeast Asia.
 The important task of the 1920s was to work out ways of introducing foreign elements into literary works dealing with the reality of colonial rule in Korea.

 Many novels of the 1920s centered on themes of the suffering of intellectuals.
 The lives of farmers were often depicted as pathetic.
 As the Japanese government strengthened ideological coercion during the 1930s, Korean literature was directly affected.
 Many novels of the time experimented with new literary styles and techniques.